Academic Accommodation and Supports for Students

 For more information please contact, Student Affairs at 902-566-0488.

 How to register and required documentation

-Students will discuss how the reason for their request is impacting their academic experience at the university.
+Students will discuss how their disability is impacting their experience at UPEI.
 Recommendations will be developed and an accommodation plan will be kept on file.
-Accommodation plans are reviewed with students each semester.
+Accommodation plans are reviewed when the needs of the student have changed.

-All information about a student's disability related barriers is kept confidential and in accordance with the Access to Information and Protection of Privacy Act, other privacy legislation to which the University is subject and University policies.
-However, the University needs sufficient information to reasonably evaluate and respond to a student's request for Accommodation.
+All information about a student’s disability is kept confidential and in accordance with the Access to Information and Protection Privacy Act, other privacy legislation to which the University is subject and University policies.
+However, the University needs sufficient information to reasonably evaluate and respond to a student’s request for accommodation.

 Scheduling tests, quizzes and exams